MFM Presents… Brief Recess

 And so this is very personal to me.

-And it's something that I know I've lived through the experience.
+I know I've lived through the experience.
 I've been undocumented.

 I understand what the lived experience is.

-And then the second piece is, I think people just should take, you know, I've been the lead lead on investigations now for about maybe three or almost four months, three, four months in the Congress for Democrats.
+And then the second piece is, I think people just should take, you know, I've been the lead, lead on investigations now for about maybe three or almost four months, three, four months in the Congress for Democrats.

 And I show people what we've just done on the Epstein files, for example.
 Like we are,

-information out on the Epstein files because we're being aggressive and we're not waiting to be in the majority.
+we are getting so much. information out on the Epstein files because we're being aggressive and we're not waiting to be in the majority.

 And so the way oversight works is when you are in the minority, so Democrats are in the minority in Congress, we only have limited powers.
 We don't have subpoena power.

 We don't have powers to get any document we want or anyone from the committee, but we still can't investigate on our own.
-And so that's what we're doing now.
+And so, that's what we're doing now.

 We're not waiting to be in the majority to investigate.

-However, when we do win the majority in 2026, you can believe that we will be sending out subpoenas and getting information from Christian Long, from Stephen Miller, from folks that are coming from harm, from Holman, just a variety of folks that we are interested in, but the work has to start now.
+However, when we do win the majority in 2026, you can believe that we will be sending out subpoenas and getting information from Christian Elwham, from Stephen Miller, from folks that are causing harm, from Holman, just a variety of folks that we are interested in.

-So that's a little bit about kind of why we have to bring new people into the party and at the table and leading these committees is because a new approach is also needed.
+So, so that's a little bit about kind of why we have to bring new people into the party and at the table and leading these committees is because a new approach is also needed and then the second piece is it is still in the minority these investigations have enormous the enormous ability to also help in many of the court cases that are happening.

 And so we partner with folks.
 That's just what I was going to say, papering the record, documentation

-so that core cases can move forward with that documentation is so important to put out into the public record what's actually happening and what we know and so many of the successful cases that are happening right now in the courts actually reference or use many of the investigations or the documents that we are requesting of agencies to build the case and so it's all very important work.
+And so many of the successful cases that are happening right now in the courts actually reference or use many of the investigations or the documents that we are requesting of agencies to build the case.

+And so it's all very important work.
 I wanted to ask you, because on this show, we really like to focus on ways that everyday Americans or other attorneys can get involved to do something.

 I think so much of the internet, so much of the news cycle is doom scrolling.
 It is getting lost in the weeds.